Last Updated on April 17, 2023

 I’ve honestly had a lot of fun dreaming up my perfect sustainable dream home.

-There are so many things you can do to make your home more eco-friendly, and I definitely hope a lot of these suggestions become standard features on all homes for sale in the near future – wouldn’t it be cool if most homes were self-sufficient?
+There are so many things you can do to make an eco friendly home, and I definitely hope a lot of these suggestions become standard features on all homes for sale in the near future.
+Wouldn’t it be cool if most homes were self-sufficient, sustainable homes?

 It’s no secret that switching to solar is a great way to reduce your dependency on fossil fuels and save money over a long period of time.

-If you aren’t able to afford solar panel installation upfront leasing might be a great option for you.
-Sunrun offers leasing, monthly loans, and of course you can purchase them outright to take advantage of the 30% tax credits still available.
+If you aren’t able to afford solar panel installation upfront, leasing might be a great option for you.
+Sunrun offers leasing and monthly loans, and of course, you can purchase them outright to take advantage of the 30% tax credits still available.

 Having lived through California’s blackouts two years in a row, I would love to have steady power from one of the most reliable things in the galaxy — the sun.

-Having a battery installed is an easy and convenient way to make sure you have a continuous power supply whether it’s nighttime or you’re experiencing a power outage.
+Having a battery installed is an easy and convenient way to make sure you have continuous power and remain a sustainable house.
+A solar battery will supply power whether it’s nighttime or you’re experiencing a power outage.

 Solar batteries are also far more efficient, economical, and environmentally friendly than generators!